 - Further research shows that the increased survival rate and decreased risk of cancer recurrence may be due to soy phytoestrogens’ effect on BRCA and other breast cancer genes (turning those tumor suppressor genes back “on”.)

-Myth Number Two: Soy Reduces Testosterone in Men and Leads to Prostate Cancer
+Myth #2: Soy Reduces Testosterone in Men and Leads to Prostate Cancer

 Another prevalent misconception is that soy decreases testosterone levels in men and can possibly lead to prostate cancer.
 Neither assertion is valid.

 - A meta-analysis published in Fertility and Sterility which was based on more than 50 treatment groups, showed that soy products do not affect reproductive hormones, including testosterone levels, in men.

 - The American Journal of Clinical Nutrition published an analysis of 14 studies which showed that an increased intake of soy actually reduced the risk of prostate cancer by 25% while risk was reduced 30% when ingesting nonfermented soy products like soymilk and tofu.

 Soy can be found in both its GMO and non-GMO forms.
 Most GMO in the U.S. is fed to livestock while the majority of soy food manufacturers use non-GMO soy; non-GMO tofu, tempeh, and soymilk are widely available and clearly labeled non-GMO.
 And by law all “organic” products in the U.S. exclude GMOs.
 If this is a concern for you, just make sure to choose organic soy products to ensure you are buying non-GMO soy.

 A Few Rules Of Thumb When Eating Soy